dkhan42/MBDF/README.md

 ```
 Where `charges` is an array containing lists (or arrays) of nuclear charges for all molecules in the dataset.
 Likewise, `coordinates` should be an array containing lists (or arrays) of atomic coordinates for all molecules.
 \

-Note : The atomic coordinates should be in Angstrom.
-The representation hyperparameters were optimized in Bohr so the function automatically converts the coordinates from Angstrom to Bohr.
-The default local cutoff used is 8 Angstroms.
+Note : The atomic coordinates should be provided in Angstrom.

 The `n_jobs` parameter controls the number of cores over which the representation generation will be parallelized.
 Default value is `-1` which means all cores in the system will be used.